China Railway CRH1: CRH1A

 CRH1A and CRH1B are based on Bombardier's Regina family.
-The train was designed by Sifang and Bombardier jointly in Västerås, Sweden and originally named C2008.
+The train was jointly adapted by Sifang and Bombardier from the C2008 design developed in Västerås, Sweden.

-Each CRH1A set consists of eight cars, the first batch (CRH_{1}-001A~CRH_{1}-040A) including two first class coaches (ZY), 5 second class coaches (ZE) and 1 second class coach/dining car (ZEC).the second batch (CRH_{1}-081A~CRH_{1}-120A) including two first class coaches (ZY), one first class/second class coaches (ZYE), four second class coaches (ZE) and 1 second class coach/dining car (ZEC).
-The potential maximum speed of CRH1A is 250 km/h, but in fact the maximum speed of the initial 40 sets in operation is always restricted by the software of computer control system, so the maximum speed in service is 220 km/h.
+Each CRH1A set consists of eight cars.
+The first batch (CRH_{1}-001A to CRH_{1}-040A) had two first-class coaches (ZY), five second-class coaches (ZE) and one combined second-class and dining car (ZEC).
+The second batch (CRH_{1}-081A to CRH_{1}-120A) had two first-class coaches, one combined first- and second-class coach (ZYE), four second-class coaches and one combined second-class and dining car.
+The CRH1A has a design speed of 250 km/h, although the initial 40 sets were software-limited to 220 km/h in service.